 Zynerba Pharmaceuticals Confirms Not Holding Cash Deposits or Securities at Silicon Valley Bank

-DEVON, Pa., March 13, 2023 (GLOBE NEWSWIRE) -- Zynerba Pharmaceuticals, Inc. ZYNE, the leader in innovative pharmaceutically-produced transdermal cannabinoid therapies for orphan neuropsychiatric disorders, today issued a statement confirming that it does not hold cash deposits or securities at Silicon Valley Bank.
+/EIN News/ -- DEVON, Pa., March 13, 2023 (GLOBE NEWSWIRE) -- Zynerba Pharmaceuticals, Inc. (Nasdaq: ZYNE), the leader in innovative pharmaceutically-produced transdermal cannabinoid therapies for orphan neuropsychiatric disorders, today issued a statement confirming that it does not hold cash deposits or securities at Silicon Valley Bank.

 About Zynerba Pharmaceuticals, Inc.